tomaszj/tomaszj.github.io/_posts/2016-06-12-gimp-python-scripting.markdown

 Here's a gist that contains whole script together with sample names and added filename handling, feel free to use it: [https://gist.github.com/tomaszj/fe25e368d860fb399987a697c70369e4](https://gist.github.com/tomaszj/fe25e368d860fb399987a697c70369e4)

+Here's a GIMP file I produced: [Link to the GIMP file prepared in the article](/images/gimp/party_parrot_name_card.xcf)

 Here's the Python-Fu window with the script already pasted in:

 ![Screen showing GIMP with already pasted script](/images/gimp/pasted_script.png)